iznaut/finesse-helper/README.md

 ## Initial Config

-Unzip this repo's contents to `~/finesse-helper/`.
+[Download](https://github.com/iznaut/finesse-helper/archive/refs/heads/main.zip) and unzip this repo's contents to `~/finesse-helper/`.

 Run `~/finesse-helper/finesse.sh` via Terminal.
 You will be prompted for the following: